apache/pulsar/site2/docs/security-token-admin.md

 This command prints the token string on stdout.

-Similarly, one can enter the command below to create a token by passing the "private" key:
+Similarly, you can enter the command below to create a token by passing the "private" key:

 ```shell
 $ bin/pulsar tokens create --private-key file:///path/to/my-private.key \